 Curfew from 11 p.m.: the new derogatory trip certificate to download or print

-This is now official, the end of curfew from 11 p.m. - expected to end on June 30 - is moved to Sunday June 20, 2021.
-The French Prime Minister had announced adjusting these measures following a clear improvement in pandemic data.
-Outdoor face-mask wearing is no longer mandatory starting from Thursday June 17, 2021.
+This is now official, the end of curfew from 11 p.m. - initially expected to end on June 30 - is moved to Sunday June 20, 2021.
+Starting from this Sunday, French are allowed to get out by night without derogatory trip certificate.
+Outdoor facemask-wearing is no longer mandatory starting from Thursday June 17, 2021.
+[Read more]

 Coronavirus: curfew, facemask-wearing, fine in the event of an offence